naturalsolutions/NS.UI.FormBuilder/README.md

 Must be renamed into

 	assets/js/app-config.js

+You'll have to rewrite the paths for the server calls with proper values (for the **URLOptions** item)

-You'll have to set the configuration rules for the app :
+You'll also have to set the configuration rules for the app :

 - Weather the application interface is readonly or not